-PIN refers to Property Investors Network combined with its sister company Mastermind Principles Limited, a United Kingdom ("U.K.") private limited company.
+Property Investors Network (PIN) is one of the four IPO Acquisitions.
+And refers to Property Investors Network Ltd combined with its sister company Mastermind Principles Limited, a United Kingdom ("U.K.") private limited company.
 PIN is a U.K.-based company that provides investment education through its fifty city chapters and monthly events in England, held both virtually and in-person.
 We believe that PIN is the largest property investor network in England based on student numbers, with almost 147,000 students, of which 120,200 are free students and 26,368 are paying students.
 On November 30, 2020, Genius Group Ltd signed a definitive agreement to acquire 100% of the voting equity interest of Property Investors Network Ltd and Mastermind Principles Limited for purchase consideration equal to its December 31, 2019, annual revenue, of which 90% will be paid in Genius Group Ltd ordinary shares and 10% will be paid in cash.